ggabriel96/alchemista/README.md

 Note that the string length from the column definition was sufficient to add a `max_length` constraint.
 Additionally, by default, the generated model will have `orm_mode=True`.
-That can be customized via the `config` keyword argument.
+That can be customized via the `__config__` keyword argument.

-There is also an `exclude` keyword argument that accepts a set of field names to _not_ include in the generated model.
+There is also an `exclude` keyword argument that accepts a set of field names to _not_ include in the generated model, and an `include` keyword argument accepts a set of field names to _do_ include in the generated model.
+However, they are mutually exclusive and cannot be used together.

 This example is available in a short executable form in the [`examples/`](examples/) directory.